onqtam/headjack/docs/why/7_REPUTATION.md

 The Hawthorne effect is a type of human behavior reactivity in which individuals modify an aspect of their behavior in response to their awareness of being observed. https://en.wikipedia.org/wiki/Hawthorne_effect

+What's the loss function of the media landscape?
+What if we quantified it?
+How do we incentivise error correction?

+when someone does bad in terms of competence/accountability, in addition to a reputational penalty to them we could also penalize a bit those that gave their votes to that person - for empowering a rotten apple.
+We could also give rewards for delegating to the right person...?

+if you see something that you think obviously has an agenda by the media - have a way to express it.
+Let's see in aggregate who thinks something is politically motivated and who is supporting it. slander needs to be on the record too because if it turns out false - there should be consequences to whoever wrote it

+Pointing to the truth is a Schelling point - that's why sunlight is the best disinfectant - if we create the tools for people to elevate competency & sensemake - we win.
+That's the singularity - we are the most underutilized general intelligence

 ██████████████████████████████████████████████████████████████████
 # SECTION: Whistleblowing